 HOW TO CUT WALLPAPER CORRECTLY

 You've prepared everything and you're ready to dive into installing your new wallpaper, and you want to see how the new style of the room will look.
-One of the most important processes is cutting the paper, as it will be the key for the pattern to fit perfectly and the visual feel to be what we want.
+One of the most important processes is cutting the wallpaper, as it will be the key for the pattern to fit perfectly and the visual feel to be what we want.

 We are sure that you have already measured the wall in your room several times, but it is necessary to do it again, at least to avoid doubts.
 Do this at several different points, as there may be variations.
 Take the highest part as a reference and add about 5 centimeters above and another 5 below, to be on the safe side.